codemilian/phpSOA/README.md

 Roberto Milian 2019
+Seed Demo
-Seed demo of SOA architecture using PHP
+Service-oriented architecture (SOA) using PHP

 This project intends to demonstrate in simple terms how one can achieve the following: